korupso/OVinder/documents/break-reports.md

 Breaks feel more like a chore, when you're not hungry.

 ## 30.07.2020
 I made a short break and ate some lunch.

+## 31.07.2020
+I forgot to do a break today, which is also why I forgot to push the progress log until now.